ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

             age_start: 0
             age_end: 30

 This will interpreted as below.
-In other words, whitespace indentation is interpreted as nested while a colon is used to map a key and a value.
-Also, the inner most block (population_size, age_start, age_end) are unordered.
+You may have noticed that the above example contains nested mappings, this is valid YAML syntax.
+The nesting relies on whitespace indentation.
+Also, the inner most block (population_size, age_start, age_end) is unordered.

 .. code-block:: yaml